RickCogley/RCC-live/content/post/2017-05-23-They-Break-All-At-Once.md

 The new one is nifty.
 It has a mirror surface so you can see how fat you are, and a vacuum box for keeping cheese and so forth.
 It emits a pleasing "pshhh" sound when you open the box.
 "Open the pod door, HAL".

 Next, went the laundry machine.
 This was probably 10-15 years old, but we use it for 3 loads a day so, I can see it must be worn out.
 It is refusing to spin properly, and has become downright contrary.
 We were trying to stretch it out, but got a notice from the water company that we were using an excessive amount of water and might want to look into whether there is a leak.
 (Japan is like that).

 We figured it was the repeated extra rinse cycles we had to do, to get the loads to complete.
 But when I looked at the water meter with everything turned off, sure enough, it was still spinning.
-So Akko had the plumber take a look, and sure enough, we had a big leak outside.
+So Akko had the plumber take a look, and Lo!, we had a big leak outside.
 So, we are now leak-less and have a new laundry machine coming.

 Hopefully the other appliances won't stage a revolt and keep breaking like these other troublemakers.